aakash-dec7/ASL-Detection/README.md

 dvc repro
 ```

-The pipeline automatically starts the Flasj app at
+The pipeline automatically launches the Flask application at:

 ```text
 http://localhost:3000/
 ```

-The pipeline automatically launches the Flask application at:

 ## Conclusion